Skip to main content

 The new Clarksburg Town Hall has provided a valuable space for community events, such as this Sweetheart Dinner on Valentine's Day.
 (Photo by Clarksburg)

-One of the biggest projects has been the total renovation and expansion of Clarksburg City Hall, funded through a USDA Rural Development Grant and matching private fundraising efforts.
-Beyond serving the immediate needs of municipal officials, the new city hall also provides a a community room and kitchen that has become the place in Clarksburg for celebrating birthdays, retirements, baby showers, and other events.
+One of Clarksburg’s most significant projects has been the total renovation and expansion of the city hall, paid for through a USDA Rural Development grant and fundraising efforts.
+Beyond serving the immediate needs of municipal officials, the city hall provides a community room and kitchen that has become the place in Clarksburg for celebrating birthdays, retirements, baby showers, and other events.

 Clarksburg has also taken steps toward building community trust through transparency.
-Small enough to know citizens on an individual basis, city officials regularly meet residents where they are as well as keep the city’s website up to date with the latest agendas, meeting minutes, and financial reports.
+Small enough to know citizens personally, city officials regularly meet residents where they are and they keep the city’s website updated with the latest agendas, meeting minutes, and financial reports.